shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Plot Armor

 At level 15, no can hurt you.
-Whenever you have to make a saving throw, the DC is lowered by your spellcasting ability modifier.
+Whenever you have to make a saving throw, the DC is automatically lowered by your spellcasting ability modifier.
 Additionally, any attack roll against you has disadvantage.

 ### Dictation